Quantum Techniques for Stochastic Mechanics: The deficiency zero theorem

 At first glance the deficiency zero theorem might seem to settle all the basic questions about the dynamics of reaction networks, or stochastic Petri nets... but actually, it just means that deficiency zero reaction networks don't display very interesting dynamics in the limit as $t \to +\infty.$ So, to get more interesting behavior, we need to look at reaction networks that don't have deficiency zero.

 For example, in biology it's interesting to think about `bistable' chemical reactions: reactions that have two stable equilibria.
 An electrical switch of the usual sort is a bistable system: it has stable `on' and `off' positions.
-A bistable chemical reaction can serve as a kind of biological switch:
+A bistable chemical reaction can serve as a kind of biological switch: \begin{enumerate} \item[\cite{CTF06}] Gheorghe Craciun, Yangzhong Tang and Martin Feinberg, \href{http://www.pnas.org/content/103/23/8697.abstract}{Understanding bistability in complex enzyme-driven reaction networks}, \href{http://www.pnas.org/content/108/11/4281.abstract}{ \emph{PNAS}} {\bf 103} (2006), 8697--8702. \end{enumerate}